vishal-wadhwa/Duplicate-File-Remover/README.md

     `./main ...`

 ## Testing
-1. From the root directory of the project go to test directory:
+1. From the root directory of the project go to tests directory:

-    `cd test`
+    `cd Duplicate-File-Remover/tests`

 2. Build tests using Make utility.